 Yes, no, maybe.
 I don’t know.
 Can you repeat the question? – They Might be Giants

 I accept all Facebook Friend requests from real people with real photos.
-However, I only accept LinkedIn contacts from people that I know.
+However, I only accept LinkedIn contacts from people that I have worked with either in employment or a project.
 I tend to respond quicker and am more active on social networks with people that use their real photo (portrait, not standing in front of a mountain) and use their real name.
-I prefer Facebook to Twitter and Google Plus.

 Do not ask me to post your infographic, I won’t.
 Any requests for link exchanges will be marked as SPAM and deleted.
+Emails from SEO or social media experts will be marked as SPAM and deleted.
 I do not allow guest posts.
+Those requests will also be marked as SPAM and deleted.